vatsalmt/Threat-Modeling-in-Cloud-Enviornment/README.md

 ## Overview

-This project extends the paper **“Threat Modeling in Cloud Computing: A Literature Review”** by introducing **quantitative benchmarks** for measuring the accuracy and practicality of threat modeling in cloud environments.
+This project extends the paper **“Threat Modeling in Cloud Computing: A Literature Review”** by performing **quantitative benchmarks** for calculating the accuracy and practicality of threat modeling in cloud environments.

 Most existing research focuses on qualitative frameworks.
-To close this gap, our work evaluates **how accurate and efficient semi-automated threat modeling tools are** compared to **manual human-led analysis**, using small **Infrastructure-as-Code (IaC)** samples.
+To close this gap, our work tells **how accurate and efficient semi-automated threat modeling tools are** compared to **manual human-led analysis**, using small **Infrastructure-as-Code (IaC)** samples.

 ---

 ## Objectives
-We assess two primary factors:
+Our goal is to calculate this two primary factors:

 - **Accuracy:** Measured using Precision, Recall, and F1-score of Checkov’s detections
 - **Effort:** Measured by comparing time taken for manual vs. automated analysis